 - What made you want to become a financial adviser? - Do you focus primarily or exclusively on asset management, or do you also have expertise in taxes, retirement, and estate planning, as well as budgeting and debt management?
 What education, training, experience, and licenses do you have in these practice areas? - What is your philosophy of investing?
 Do you rely mainly on lower-cost index mutual funds?
 (If the answer is "No," ask to see evidence that the alternatives actually have worked as well or better.) - How high an annual return on my investments do you think is feasible?
 (Anything above 10% suggests the adviser is either delusional or dishonest.
 Answers below 8% start to make sense.) - How do you manage risk? - What needs and goals does your typical client have? - How many clients do you have, and will you personally manage my account?
 How much time should I reasonably expect you to devote to me over the course of a typical year? - Describe something you achieved for a client that makes you proud. - What's the worst mistake you've made with a client? - How do you go about resolving conflicts with clients? - Describe the process you have in mind for helping me to achieve my goals.
-How will you monitor our progress? - When recommending investments, do you accept any form of compensation from any third party?
+How will you monitor our progress? - Would any investments you recommend create a potential conflict of interest between doing what's best for me and doing what benefits you? - When recommending investments, do you accept any form of compensation from any third party?
 Why or why not? - What are your services likely to cost me in a typical year?
 What percentage of my assets will you charge in annual fees?
-How do you report your fees and commissions? - May I see a sample account statement, and can you explain it to me clearly? - Can you provide me with your resume, both parts of your Form ADV, and at least three references?
+How do you report your fees and commissions?

-QUESTIONS TO ASK (continued)
+QUESTIONS TO ASK (CONTINUED)